solid/specification/CONTRIBUTING.md

 A low-barrier way to add concrete suggestions is to submit a [user story](https://github.com/solid/user-stories).
 User stories are descriptions of desired features written in a special way, see the description there for details.
-User stories may then be used when formulating use cases and requirements.
+User stories might then be used when formulating use cases and requirements.